OlaFosheimGrostad/dex/README.md

 TODO (implemented, but not commited)

-For files ending in .dex the regular D alternatives are not available and you also get this:
+For files ending in .dex some of the regular D alternatives are not available and you also get this:

 Strict Dex |  D
 -----------|----